 Zowe consists of several components.
 The primary languages are Java and JavaScript.
-Zowe CLI is written in TypeScript.
+Zowe CLI and Desktop are written in TypeScript.
+ZSS is written in C, while the cross memory server is written in metal C.

 What is the licensing for Zowe?